EdwardBerman/cosmo-corr/emu/README.md

-The following scripts were written by [Sneh Pandya](https://github.com/snehjp2):
+The following scripts were written by [Sneh Pandya](https://github.com/snehjp2), with some slight modifications for this project:

 ```
 ├── iaemu_predict